islamhaqq/UnrealEngineDeepDive/README.md

 ##### Garbage Collection

-When `UObject`s are created, they are automatically added to a global array `GUObjectArray` which the GC uses for tracking any unreferenced objects to mark for deletion, unless they have flags to explicitly prevent garbage collection.
+When `UObject`s are created, they are automatically added to a global array `GUObjectArray` which the GC uses for tracking any unreferenced objects for deletion, unless they have flags to explicitly prevent garbage collection.
 One of these flags is the `EInternalObjectFlags::RootSet`.

 ```c++